seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 What, I prithee, might be the cause?

 **LUCIO**
-No, pardon; ’tis a secret must be locked within the
+No, pardon; 'tis a secret must be locked within the
 teeth and the lips: but this I can let you
 understand, the greater file of the subject held the
 duke to be wise.